Welcome to IANS Live - INTERNATIONAL - ExBulletin

 IANSLive

-“At first the Jahangir Tareen group paid 3 million rupees per month to run their house,” he said, adding that the amount was later increased to 5 million rupees after it was determined that 3 million rupees was not enough for the PTI. the chef’s sumptuous residence in Banigala, ”GNNHD reported.
+He made the remarks while speaking to reporters at the Muttahida Qaumi Movement (MQM) office in Bahadurabad, Karachi, where he had gone to meet with party officials for an unspecified reason.

-He further said that some people in the party would try to outdo themselves to pay the bills for things like keeping the fuel tank of Imran’s car and “keeping his pocket full at all times.”
+Ahmed, while speaking on a broadcast, claimed that now estranged PTI leader Jahangir Khan Tareen provided up to 5 million (PKR) per month for Khan’s household expenses, but provided no evidence for the same.

 “This belief is entirely false that Imran Khan is a (financially) honest man,” Ahmed said.
-“His condition is such that he hasn’t run his house himself for years,” Dawn reported.
+“His condition is such that he hasn’t looked after his house for years.”

-Ahmed, who also served as chief justice of the Sindh High Court before being elevated to the supreme court, formally resigned from the PTI in September 2016.
+Ahmed’s statement was denied by Tareen, who tweeted that he “never gave a dime for household expenses” in Banigala, the prime minister’s lavish hilltop residence.

-He alleged that the party was run like a mafia without any institutional control.
+Asked about Tareen’s denial, Ahmed said the sugar baron had no choice but to refuse to admit the “fact”.

 Sources